Preserving Source Video Realism: High-Fidelity Face Swapping for Cinematic Quality: Method

 These keyframes are chosen at moments exhibiting significant variations in pose, expression, or illumination, ensuring that the major appearance changes across the video are well captured.
 Next, we perform Per-frame Edit on these keyframes using a high-quality image-level method~\citep{facefusion2025}.
 This process can be optionally followed by manual refinement using tools such as \textit{Adobe Photoshop}, which aligns with industrial workflows requiring both high-quality results and flexible editability.

 After obtaining high-quality edited keyframes, we use each neighboring keyframe pair

-serves as a temporal boundary condition that guides the diffusion model during sequence completion.
-Compared to per-frame processing commonly adopted in industrial pipelines, our keyframe scheme requires modifying only a small set of boundary keyframes, which preserves the visual quality of frame-by-frame editing while substantially improving efficiency.
+as a temporal boundary condition that guides the diffusion model during sequence completion.
+Compared to per-frame processing commonly adopted in industrial pipelines, our keyframe guidance scheme requires modifying only a small set of boundary keyframes, which preserves the visual quality and flexibility of frame-by-frame editing while substantially improving efficiency.